OptimalBits/sconf/README.md

 Simple Configuration for NodeJS Applications.

+Why?
+====

+Because you need a well defined metodology to configure your applications both for development and deployment instead of reinventing the wheel for every application or hacking configuration values.

-Follows the twelve-factor app [guidelines](http://www.12factor.net/config).
+*sconf* follows the twelve-factor app [guidelines](http://www.12factor.net/config).

 You should define the application configuration by setting environment variables, but you can have convenient defaults for development, testing or some special